-After 8 accumulated occurrences per quarter, a letter will be sent to notify families of the attendance issue.
-If, after receiving this letter, attendance does not improve, the family will be withdrawn from the program.
+When students have missed 10% or more of instructional days per quarter, the building principal or designee will investigate the cause for the student's attendance.
+A letter will be sent to notify families of the attendance issue.
+If, after receiving this letter, attendance does not improve, the principal [or designee] will discuss the next step with the associate superintendent [or designee].
+If after administrative action the student is still truant, the principal [or designee] will refer the matter over to the county attorney.
 Special medical problems, health considerations or absences due to ethnic holidays will be considered on an individual basis; however, physician documentation may be required.